CumulusNetworks/docs/content/cumulus-linux-36/Installation-Management/Upgrading-Cumulus-Linux.md

 subnet and reachability path to attach to the management ports - that is accessible via eth0 and the serial console.

-This is a situation where smaller companies should learn from the big companies.
-A separate management network isn't free, but it is relatively cheap.
-With an inexpensive [Cumulus RMP](https://cumulusnetworks.com/products/cumulus-rack-management-platform/) management switch, an inexpensive console server, and a separate cable path, up to 48 devices can be completely controlled via the out-of-band network in the case of a network emergency.

 There are many scenarios where in-band networking can fail and leave the network admin waiting for someone to drive to the data center or remote site to connect directly to the console of a misconfigured or failing